MrGladiator14/customer-intelligence/docs/deployment.md

    This script builds and pushes the updated images, registers new Container App revisions (triggering rolling updates), and performs automated curl health checks to verify that the app successfully stabilizes.

 ### Sequence C: Automated CI/CD (GitHub/Azure Pipelines)
-* On every merge or push to the `main` branch, the [azure-pipelines.yml](../deploy/azure-pipelines.yml) pipeline executes automatically in Azure Pipelines, compiling the containers via ACR remote builds and updating the running Container Apps with zero-downtime rolling updates.
+* On every merge or push to the `main` branch, the `.github/workflows/ci.yml` pipeline executes automated tests, linting, and data validation.
+* Additionally, [azure-pipelines.yml](../deploy/azure-pipelines.yml) compiles containers via ACR remote builds and updates running Container Apps with zero-downtime rolling updates.